+- a) Inability to tolerate laryngoscopy and have the following: - (1) GCS less than or equal to 8, indicated by a patient that will not: open eyes, cry, say words, or show purposeful movement in response to painful stimulus.

+AND

-- GCS less than or equal to 8, indicated by a patient that will not: open eyes, cry, say words, or show purposeful movement in response to painful stimulus.
-AND - (2) Respiratory insufficiency, demonstrated by oxygen saturation less than or equal to 90% on non-rebreather face mask, respiratory rate less than or equal to 8, or respiratory rate greater than or equal to 45 (age less than 1 yr), greater than or equal to 40 (age 1-5 yrs), greater than or equal to 35 (age 6-9 yrs) with signs of air hunger and accessory muscle use.
+(2) Respiratory insufficiency, demonstrated by oxygen saturation less than or equal to 90% on non-rebreather face mask, respiratory rate less than or equal to 8, or respiratory rate greater than or equal to 45 (age less than 1 yr), greater than or equal to 40 (age 1-5 yrs), greater than or equal to 35 (age 6-9 yrs) with signs of air hunger and accessory muscle use.